bvasan/aws-scripts/list-unused-ebs-volumes/README.md

 **Credits:**  1.CaseyLabs  2.Log function by Alan Franzoni 3.
 Pre-req check by Colin Johnson

-**DISCLAIMER:** Ensure that you understand how the script works.
-Author accepts no resyyponsibility for any data loss or any damages.
+**DISCLAIMER:** Ensure that you understand how the script works before you execute it.
+Author accepts no responsibility for any data loss or any damages.
 Please note that the script creates/uses AWS resources in the AWS account where this is executed.
-Author accepts no responsibility for any charges this may incur in the AWS account where the script is executed.
+Author accepts no responsibility for any charges you  may incur by running this script.

 ===================================
 **list-unused-ebs-volumes.sh bash script:**